Due Diligence Definition

 The due diligence process is where investors (mainly through there representatives) do a thorough inspection of the startup venture.
 The purpose is to verify the information supplied by the entrepreneurs and to identify any points of risk in investing in the firm.
 The extent of diligence varies depending on the stage of company development.
 In early-stage companies there is generally very little diligence, while later stage companies go through significant diligence.

-A Little More on Due Diligence
+A Little More on What is Due Diligence

 The party selling their business venture is expected to confirm a certain thing including financial records, viable planning, legal compliance etc., before entering an agreement, this is known as due diligence.
 Due diligence can also refer to the seller’s investigation prior to finalizing a deal with a buyer.
 The seller needs to know whether the buyer has the adequate fund to complete the transaction.
 He would also like to confirm a certain thing which might affect the seller or purchased entity after the acquisition.